-Whilst this school is not the employer of supply teachers or other contracted staff, we will ensure that concerns/allegations are dealt with properly.
-In no circumstances will we decide to cease to use supply/contracted staff due to safeguarding concerns, without finding out the facts and liaising with the Designated Officer appointed by the Local Authority (DO) to determine a suitable outcome.
-Where the individual about whom the concern/allegation has been made is employed by an Agency or Agencies where the supply teacher is working across a number of schools, the Governing body will discuss with the Agency/ies whether it is appropriate to suspend the supply teacher.
-The Agency will be fully involved in the process which will usually be led by the school and the DO since the individual, whilst not employed by the school is under the supervision, direction and control of the Governing Body when working in the school.
-The allegations management meeting will address issues such as information sharing.
+Whilst this school is not the employer of supply teachers or other contracted staff, we will ensure that concerns or allegations (no matter how small) are dealt with properly.
+In no circumstances will we decide to cease to use supply/contracted staff due to safeguarding concerns or allegations, without finding out the facts and liaising with the Designated Officer appointed by the Local Authority (LADO) to determine a suitable outcome.
+Where the individual about whom the concern or allegation has been made is employed by an Agency or Agencies where the supply teacher is working across a number of schools, the Governing body will discuss with the Agency/ies whether it is appropriate to suspend the supply teacher.
+The Agency will be fully involved in the process which will usually be led by the school and the LADO since the individual, whilst not employed by the school is under the supervision, direction and control of the Governing Body when working in the school.
+The allegations management meeting which is often arranged by the LADO should address issues such as information sharing, to ensure that any previous concerns or allegations known to the agency or agencies are considered by the school during the investigation.